rsvim/rsvim.github.io/docs/manual/configuration/README.md

 ## Candidate Locations

-Rsvim will find its config home in following 3 locations in turn, it will pick up the first one that meets the requirements.
+Rsvim tries to find its config home in following 3 locations in turn, it will pick up the first one that meets the requirements.

 ### `$XDG_CONFIG_HOME/rsvim`

-First it tries to detect whether the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) directory and entry file exist:
+First it tries to find whether the [FreeDesktop Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/) directory and entry file exist:

 - Config home: `$XDG_CONFIG_HOME/rsvim`
 - Config entry: `$XDG_CONFIG_HOME/rsvim/rsvim.{js,ts}`